 Termly attendance letters will be sent home to all pupils celebrating good and outstanding attendance.
-Letters will be sent home more frequently highlighting concerns where attendance levels have dropped, following discussion with the EWO and at the discretion of the Headteacher where exceptional circumstances are involved.
+Letters will be sent home more frequently highlighting concerns where attendance levels have dropped.
+This will be following discussion with the EWO and at the discretion of the Headteacher where exceptional circumstances are involved and are to be taken into consideration.
 Concerns are highlighted in a letter where attendance drops below 95%.

-- 95% letter 1 will be sent to parents drawing attention to the drop in attendance or a discussion held with parent/carer. - 93% letter 2 will be sent to parents asking them to an attendance meeting, where a commitment to improve will be discussed.
+- 95% letter 1 will be sent to parents drawing attention to the drop-in attendance or a discussion held with parent/carer. - 93% letter 2 will be sent to parents asking them to an attendance meeting, where a commitment to improve will be discussed.
 This will outline what the pupil, parents and school can do to improve attendance.
 It will also be stated that no further absences will be authorised unless medical or other evidence is provided. - 90% The pupil becomes a persistent absentee and will be referred to the EWO (barring exceptional circumstances)